 Three years later, the Main Street Center began in earnest.
 "We took the lessons learned in the original project and started to apply them nationally," says Loescher.
 "We began by building state-level partnerships to leverage state and local resources.
 That method just took off right away."

 By 1990, 600 communities had adopted the Main Street approach, a four-point strategy that creates an organizational structure from a town's diverse groups, markets its downtown, designs architectural and streetscape improvements, and restructures the community's economy.
 Main Street plans were also introduced in the neighborhood commercial zones of such large cities as Chicago, San Diego, and Boston.

 Main Street is concentrating more on urban projects, learning from the highly successful Boston program.
 "Our scope has really expanded in the past five to 10 years," says Loescher.
 "We're becoming much more active in neighborhoods of varying economic levels, as in Baltimore and Washington, D.C., which has our fastest-growing program, with 12 neighborhoods participating.
 The newest venture is in downtown Milwaukee."

-The Trust is celebrating the 25-year mark by holding special programs at the National Main Streets Conference in Baltimore in May; featuring retrospective coverage of veteran communities in its monthly Main Street News; making Main Street a focal point of educational and other sessions at the National Preservation Conference in Portland, Ore., in the fall; seeking new corporate sponsors; and increasing the program's visibility through the media and a revamped Main Street Web site.
+The Trust is celebrating the 25-year mark by holding special programs at the National Main Streets Conference in Baltimore in May; featuring retrospective coverage of veteran communities in its monthly Main Street News; making Main Street a focal point of educational and other sessions at the National Preservation Conference in Portland, Ore., in the fall; seeking new corporate sponsors; and increasing the program's visibility through the media and.

 "Lately, many local programs have developed that parallel the Main Street technique," says Loescher.
 "We're going to use the anniversary to create a link between these movements and our own and explore the essential role we all have in rejuvenating historic areas."